Stephen-Coloma/Pomodoro/README.md

 # Pomodoro Timer
+### Check out on this link: stephen-coloma.github.io/Pomodoro/
 This repository holds my simple practice project called Pomodoro Timer.
-The design is inspired by www.pomofocus.io Check it out on this link: Pomodoro.github.io
+The design is inspired by www.pomofocus.io<br>

-**Project Description:**
+**###Project Description:**

 The Simple Pomodoro Timer Website is a static website designed to help users improve productivity and manage their time effectively using the Pomodoro Technique.
-The Pomodoro Technique is a time management method that breaks work into intervals, typically 25 minutes in length, separated by short breaks. s
+The Pomodoro Technique is a time management method that breaks work into intervals, typically 25 minutes in length, separated by short breaks.<br>

-**Tech used:**
+**###Tech used:**
 1. HTML5
 2. CSS3
 3. Javascript

-**Sample Pictures:**
+**###Sample Pictures:**
 1. On pomodoro
 ![Alt Text](assets/readme%20images/Screenshot1.png)